alexfish/tug/README.md

 * iPhone Distribution Private Key
 * Distribution Provisioning Profile

-Provisioning also requires a `keychain` object in the config yaml file to specify the path to the provisioning certificates and profile:
+Provisioning also requires a `keychain` object in the config yaml file to specify the path to the exported provisioning certificates and profile:

 ```
 keychain: